 by Mike Ratliff

-Where is the one who is wise?
+20 Where is the wise man?
 Where is the scribe?
 Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
-(1 Corinthians 1:20 ESV)
+1 Corinthians 1:20 (NASB)

 I moved my writing ministry to Possessing the Treasure in 2006.
 Not long after that Ken Silva asked me to come on board the Christian Research Network team.
 It was during that period that there were some monumental battles with a group of people dedicated to shutting us down.
 I can remember writing posts about the Ordo Salutis or the Five Solas of the Reformation using sources from Protestant Reformers then having to deal with vicious comments from those people attacking not only my own character, but also the very character and salvation of men such as John Owen, John Calvin, or Martin Luther.
 These comments were designed to do one thing, to get me and my friends backed into a corner so that we would believe we had to respond to these onslaughts through emotionally based, piece-meal replies.
 Once they got us to that point then we had left the realm of apologetics and entered into a no-mans land, slugging it out blow for blow with people who had no ethical basis for “playing nice.”
 It was through many of these ugly events that I came up with the rules for commenting on Possessing the Treasure which must be adhered to by all.
 I enforce these rules assiduously and since their implementation, those attacks have been few and far between.